Audition For The WYC

 - An ear testing/pitching matching component.
 This component is used to evaluate the singer’s aural skills.

-Please select one song from the below options.
-Use the age and voice guide to assist you in your selection.
-Each song has associated instructions that advise the singer where they should begin and where they should end.
-Each song has two accompanying rehearsal tracks; one with the melody of the line they need to learn and the second with the piano accompaniment part.
+The Perfect Nanny has associated instructions that advise the singer where they should begin and where they should end.
+There are two accompanying rehearsal tracks; one with the melody of the line they need to learn and the second with the piano accompaniment part.
 Both should be used by the singer when preparing for the audition.
 Start by using the simple melody line to learn the part and then gradually begin using the accompaniment part to rehearse along to.
 Singers will be expected to sing their selection along with the corresponding accompaniment part which will be played for them live during the audition by our accompanist.

 The Perfect Nanny (Mary Poppins)